shirhatti/EntityFramework.Docs/ef/saving/related-data.md

 ---
 uid: saving/related-data
 ---
+# Related Data

+> [!WARNING]
-Caution: This documentation is for EF Core.
+> This documentation is for EF Core.
 For EF6.x and earlier release see [http://msdn.com/data/ef](http://msdn.com/data/ef).

-# Related Data

 In addition to isolated entities, you can also make use of the relationships defined in your model.

+> [!TIP]
-Tip: You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Saving/Saving/RelatedData/) on GitHub.
+> You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Saving/Saving/RelatedData/) on GitHub.

 ## Adding a graph of new entities